michaelrbock/notes/books/designing-data-intensive-applications-part-1.md

 * Useful for data with common many-to-many relationships, e.g.
     * Social graphs, Web pages with links, Road or rail networks.
-* Verticies do *not* have to be *homogeneous*: you can represent many different types of objects in a single graph.
+* Vertices do *not* have to be *homogeneous*: you can represent many different types of objects in a single graph.

 #### Property Graphs